microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/teams-api-overview.md

 For example, Microsoft Teams will show teams that the user is either a member or an owner of, while the Microsoft Teams PowerShell cmdlets and the /me/joinedTeams API will only show teams the user is a member of.
 To avoid confusion, add all owners to the members list as well.

-Known issue: when DELETE /groups/{id}/owners is called, the user is also removed from the /groups/{id}/members list.
-To work around this, we recommend that you remove the user from both owners and members, then wait 10 seconds, then add them back to members.

 When adding and removing members and owners, don't put braces { } around the ID.

 | Speed | Syntax |